 Most of all though it’s important to remember that Iran is a theocracy.
 It’s governed by Islamic laws.
 That means travelers have to possess cultural sensitivity for a lot of things… which we will address.

 There are no-go areas in Iran.
 It borders Iraq.
 This area is wildly unsafe, but you won’t be going there anyway.
+The province of Sistan-Baluchistan is home to a conflict between Kurds and Sunni extremists, which fortunately remains much more contained than similar ethnic conflicts in the Middle East.

 Is Iran Safe to Visit?
 (The facts.)